 Melissa Batchelor Warnke is a writer living in Los Angeles.
 Her work is focused on gender, power and pop culture.

-Melissa has been a contributing opinion writer for the Los Angeles Times since 2016.
-Her writing has also appeared in the Washington Post, the San Francisco Chronicle, The Nation, Architectural Digest, Glamour, InStyle, Town & Country, U.S. News & World Report, Pacific Standard, VICE, Vox, Longreads, Atlas Obscura, The Rumpus, Refinery29 and other outlets.
+Batchelor Warnke has been a contributing opinion writer for the Los Angeles Times since 2016.
+Her writing has also appeared in the Washington Post, the San Francisco Chronicle, Vanity Fair, The Nation, The New Republic, Architectural Digest, Glamour, InStyle, Town and Country, U.S. News and World Report, Pacific Standard, VICE, Vox, Longreads, Atlas Obscura, The Rumpus, Refinery29, and other outlets.

 She is a lecturer at USC Annenberg, where she teaches reporting and writing.